Top 8 Robo-Advisors

 Pros:

-- Multiple Portfolio Options: Betterment provides investors with various portfolio options, including socially responsible investing, allowing users to align their investments with their values.
+- Multiple Portfolio Options: Betterment provides investors various portfolio options, including socially responsible investing, allowing users to align their investments with their values.

 - Fractional Shares: The platform’s use of fractional shares ensures that all cash within an account is put to work, maximizing investment potential without leaving any money uninvested.